Pakistan's former President Zardari arrested for money laundering | DW | 10.06.2019

 Several Pakistani opposition leaders, including Khan's predecessor Nawaz Sharif, have been imprisoned on similar corruption charges.
 Sharif was removed from office by the Supreme Court over corruption allegations and is currently serving a seven-year prison sentence in the eastern city of Lahore.

 Opposition politicians from the Pakistan People's Party (PPP) said that Zardari's arrest was a reaction to protests that have been planned against Khan's government.
-The PPP has said they will challenge the decision in the Supreme Court.
+The PPP says it will challenge the decision in the Supreme Court.

 However, Pakistan's government denied accusations that Zardari's arrest was politically motivated.

-"The government has no role in ," interior minister Ejaz Shah told Parliament, according to Reuters news agency.
+"The government has no role in the arrest," Interior Minister Ejaz Shah told Parliament, according to Reuters news agency.
 "This was done by the NAB.
 Our government has nothing to do with it."

 Read more: Ishaq Dar: Pakistani PM Imran Khan 'responsible for current economic mess'

 Pakistan is currently facing one of the worst economic crises in its history and Prime Minster Khan is facing heavy pressure from political opponents.
-In May, Pakistan secured a multibillion dollar bailout package from the International Monetary Fund (IMF).
+In May, Pakistan secured a multibillion dollar emergency loan package from the International Monetary Fund (IMF).

-In 2018, Khan and his Pakistan Tehreek-e-Insaf (PTI) came to power after winning a simple majority in last parliamentary elections on promises to improve the country's economy and boost employment.
-But critics say his government has so far not been able to honor his commitment.
+In 2018, Khan and his Pakistan Tehreek-e-Insaf (PTI) came to power after winning a narrow, outright majority in the last parliamentary elections on promises to improve the country's economy and boost employment.
+But critics say his government is yet to honor these commitment.

 wmr/msh (AFP, AP, Reuters)